Greetings from sunny, tropical Playa del Carmen.

 Yes, because I have a job.

-They don’t cost much, although you wouldn’t know it by how I once used them.
-I used to use them more than once.
+They don’t cost much.
+You wouldn’t know it by how I once used them.
+I used each more than once.
 I did.
 It’s my own blood, after all.
 Having disclosed that, I shall never again poke fun at Gigi when she runs a dishwasher of plasticware and Solo cups.
 Like, ever.

 5. How long ago did Michael Jackson die?